That sticky, yellowish goo that sometimes comes out of your ears can be gross, but it’s a vital part of your body’s

 The shape of your ear canal can also make it susceptible to blockages.
 Narrow or misshapen ear canals often contribute to blocked ears.
 Ear infections, excess hair growth, or naturally restricted ear canals may contribute.
 Narrow ear canals also allow less cerumen to form a blockage.

 Excess hair in your ear canal can make it difficult for earwax to escape or migrate out of your ears.

-Hearing aids often partially or completely block a wearer’s ear canal, making it harder for earwax to migrate out of your ears.
+Hearing aids often partially or entirely block a wearer’s ear canal, making it harder for earwax to migrate out of your ears.

 Changing the hearing aid wax filters every month, replacing domes every two to three months, and replacing hearing aid tubing every four to six months helps minimise earwax blockage and damage to sensitive hearing aid components.